Skip to content

 Professional Daedalus Wallet Recovery

-Whether you’re trying to access funds from old Daedalus versions, are dealing with corrupted or missing wallet files, or have an incomplete/invalid seed phrase, if conventional Daedalus Wallet recovery attempts fail, your best hope lies in a wallet recovery expert.
+Whether you’re trying to access funds from old Daedalus versions, are dealing with corrupted or missing wallet files, or have an incomplete/invalid seed phrase, your best hope is in a wallet recovery expert when conventional Daedalus Wallet recovery attempts fail.

 What is the Daedalus Wallet?

 Daedalus is a full-node wallet for the Cardano blockchain.
-This means that, in addition to letting you manage and transact $ADA, it turns your computer into a node.
-As such, it requires a full copy of the Cardano blockchain to work.
+In addition to letting you manage and transact $ADA, it turns your computer into a node.
+It requires a full copy of the Cardano blockchain to work.

 How do I install the Daedalus Wallet?

 Download the installer from the official download page and run it.
-This will install Daedalus on your device.
+That will install Daedalus on your device.
 But before you do, make sure your computer meets the system requirements.

 How do I restore the Daedalus Wallet?